Helping your child with anger outbursts

 You might feel anger if you are frustrated, feel powerless, lied to, or when you feel you’ve been treated unfairly.
 The same applies to your child.
 So most of the time if your child is angry, there could be a real reason behind it.
 But if your child’s anger is getting out of control and becoming harmful to themselves and others, there are ways to help your child manage it.

-This is important because if you don’t address frequent, or excessive anger, it can lead to mental health conditions, such as depression and anxiety.
-Dealing with it early on is the best approach.
-And providing strong family support can really help children manage their feelings and behave in healthier ways.
+This is important because if you don’t address frequent, or excessive anger, it can lead to problems such as aggressive or violent behaviour.
+Approaching issues early and, where appropriate, combining this with family support can help children to manage their emotions and behaviours in healthier ways.

 Some of the situations that can trigger anger in children include: